 Each grant award will have in place a special condition withholding all but \$150,000, which will allow grantees to complete, submit, and receive approval of their Planning and Implementation Guides.
+The recipient may incur obligations, expend, and draw down funds in an amount not to exceed \$150,000 for the sole purpose of completing the Planning and Implementation Guide within 12 months of the project period start date.
+The grantee is not authorized to incur any additional obligations, make any additional expenditures, or draw down any additional funds

-Grantees will not be authorized to obligate, expend, or draw down funds in excess of \$150,000 until BJA has reviewed and approved their Planning and Implementation Guides and a Grant Adjustment Notice has been issued and approved to remove the special condition.
-The Planning and Implementation Guide will be provided by NRRC, BJA's technical assistance provider, which will help each grantee develop a strategic plan that incorporates systems enhancement for offenders with co-occurring substance abuse and mental illness.
+15 BJA-2019-15183 until BJA has reviewed and approved the grant recipient's completed Planning and Implementation Guide and has issued a Grant Adjustment Notice (GAN) removing this condition.
+The Planning and Implementation Guide template will be provided by NRRC, BJA's technical assistance provider, which will help each grantee develop a strategic plan that incorporates systems enhancement for offenders with co-occurring substance abuse and mental illness.

-Cost Sharing or Matching Requirement
+Cost Sharing or Matching Requirement (cash or in-kind)